clark800/smd/README.md

 `smd` is a renderer for _simplified markdown_, a variant of markdown that can be processed more quickly and easily than regular markdown.

-It is not a strict subset of markdown and does not aim to be, but overall it is very similar to markdown.
+You can write simplified markdown in such a way that it is compatible with standard markdown, and this intersection captures most of the expressiveness of markdown.

-The implementation is about 500 lines of C and it processes the input in a single pass, buffering only two lines at a time.
-It doesn't even use malloc.
+The implementation is ~500 lines of C and compiles to a ~66KB musl-static binary.
+It processes the input in a single pass, buffering only two lines at a time; it doesn't use malloc at all.

 It supports most of the features of markdown including:
 * Underline and hash headings (single line only)